COURSE REQUIREMENTS:

 2. What I found most interesting and thought-provoking in the videos is . . . . and why.

-The answer to each answer should be 15 to 30 sentences in length and drawn from only the material covered within the contact dates.
-For example, contact assignment number one will cover only the assigned materials between June 2 and July 2
+The answer to each question should be 20 to 30 sentences in length and drawn from only the material covered within the contact dates.
+For example, contact essay number one will cover only the assigned materials between May 31 and June 28 and essay number two only the material between July 5 and July 26.

-• Contact assignments that simply answer or respond to one of the study guide questions will be given a grade of zero.
+• Contact essays that simply answer or respond to one of the study guide questions will be given a grade of zero.

-• Contact assignments that miss the deadline will be penalized five points per day.
+• Contact essays that miss the deadline will be penalized five points per day.

-• Contact assignments that fail to meet the minimum length, 15 sentences, will be given a grade of zero.
+• Contact essays that fail to meet the minimum length, 20 sentences per essay, will be given a grade of 50 at the maximum.

-• Each contact assignment will include two essays, one over a video and another over the reading.
+• Each contact essay will include two essays, one over a video and another over the reading.

-• Each contact assignment should reflect your own thinking and not that of a classmate.
+• Each contact essay should reflect your own thinking and not that of a classmate.

-• The contact assignment is not simply a summary of the reading or the book; it is your reflection on a section of the reading or a video
+• The contact essays are not simply a summary of the readings or the video; it is your thoughtful reflection on a section of the reading or a video

 • Please give the name of the video or the sections in the book which you are commenting on.

-Students taking a video-based course like this one and desiring to use the streaming delivery mode will need internet access to view streamed telecourse materials.
+Students taking a video-enhanced course like this one and desiring to use the streaming delivery mode will need internet access to view streamed telecourse materials through Blackboard.
 High speed internet access is strongly encouraged.
-Students can also view programs in the ACC Libraries, via Time Warner Cable, Suddenlink Cable, and Grande Communications.
+Students can also view programs in the ACC Libraries as well as via Time Warner Cable, Suddenlink Cable, and Grande Communications.

 Students taking a video-based course and desiring to use the streaming delivery mode will:

-1. Log into the Blackboard site; your ITV Introduction to Philosophy course will be listed probably on the right side of the screen.
+1. Log into the Blackboard site; your video-based Introduction to Philosophy course will be listed probably on the right side of the screen.

 2. Enter into our course.

-3. Look under Video on the left side of the screen
+3. Look under Streaming Video on the left side of the Blackboard screen

 4. Click on "course" page and select program to view